czfrance/cell-society/doc/DESIGN.md

       * update as normal
   * In the `GUI`, add a button that allows the user to switch between types of views & update as desired

+####Note: This document was written by Cynthia, so everything documented below is to her best knowledge